joshuadoan/space-pants/src/economy.md

 3. **Work**: Resource gathering and trading
 4. **Idle**: Default state when no conditions met

+### Destination Selection
+Rules can specify destinations for more precise control:
+- **Destination Type**: Target a specific entity type (e.g., only SpaceStations)
+- **Destination Name**: Target a specific entity by name for exact routing
+- **Random Selection**: If no destination is specified, entities choose randomly from valid targets
+- **Smart Filtering**: Destination options are automatically filtered based on the action type

 ## Economic Emergence

 The economy creates emergent patterns through: